chazwatkins/apex-req/README.md

     ```

 3. Create a class using the `Req.IQueryParamsBuilder` interface that requires a `Map<String, Object> build()`
    method.
 Use this in scenarios where a query param has a name reserved in Apex and you need to rename
    the property before it's sent.
 For example: sort, insert, delete

     ```apex
-    public class QueryParams implements Req.IQueryParamsBuilder {
+    public class QueryParams implements Req.QueryParamsBuilder {
         // sort and delete are reserved Apex tokens public Map<String, String> sortOrder;
         public Boolean del;